sdrangan/wirelesscomm/readme.md

 simple, but powerful [ADALM-Pluto boards](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html).
 The SDRs were used for the [digital communications class](https://github.com/sdrangan/digitalcomm) and you can look there for introductory material.

+## Nvidia Sionna
+[Sionna](https://nvlabs.github.io/sionna/) is a fully open-source Tensorflow-based package developed by Nvidia to support physical layer wireless experiments.
+While it does not have the full functionality of MATLAB's toolboxes, it offers integration with python and Tensorflow for machine learning experiments along with ray tracing.
+We are starting to use it for some labs and demos.

 ## Feedback

 Any feedback is welcome.
 If you find errors, have ideas for improvements,